 In May 2011, I found a swollen lymph node and I thought it would go away on its own.
-When it did not, I sought the help of a colleague at Group Health and had a biopsy.
+When it did not, I sought the help of a colleague at Kaiser Permanente and had a biopsy.

 When the biopsy came back, I initially did not know it was breast cancer.
 All I knew was that I had a "poorly differentiated adenocarcinoma."
 Believe me, that sounds as bad to a doctor as it sounds to you.
 It was not until I underwent various types of scans that I learned it was breast cancer.

 Once I knew that the cancer had not spread past the lymph node, I was actually relieved that is was breast cancer because my chances of survival were good.

 The first few weeks of knowing you have cancer are chaotic and scary in so many ways.
 Uncertainty and emotions make it difficult to plan and process as you undergo uncomfortable procedures.